-- Gender and race.
+- Sex and race.
 Anal cancer is more common among women than men in most groups.
 More African American males get anal cancer than females.

 Rectal bleeding, often minor, is one of the first signs of anal cancer.
 Often, a person mistakenly thinks the bleeding is caused by hemorrhoids.

 - A lump in or near the anus

 - Discharge from the anus

 - Swollen lymph nodes in the groin or anal region

 Anal cancer is often found by a digital rectal exam (DRE) during a routine physical exam.

 Your health care provider will ask about your health history, including sexual history, past illnesses, and your health habits.
 Your answers can help your provider understand your risk factors for anal cancer.

 Your provider may ask for other tests.
 They might include:

 If any tests show you have cancer, your provider will likely do more testing to "stage" the cancer.
 Staging helps show how much cancer is in your body and whether it has spread.